-In China, sales decreased 46.0% year-on-year to 58,242 units on comment of reduced handling days in Feb due to a Chinese New Year holidays.
+In China, sales decreased 46.0% year-on-year to 58,242 units on account of reduced operating days in February due to the Chinese New Year holidays.
 In 2012, these holidays fell in January.

-Sales in other regions increasing 2.4% year-on-year to 75,250 units, especially due to increasing direct for Almera (Latio in Japan) in Thailand and Malaysia as good as increasing sales of a new Pulsar (Sylphy in Japan) in Australia.
+Sales in other regions increased 2.4% year-on-year to 75,250 units, mainly due to increased demand for Almera (Latio in Japan) in Thailand and Malaysia as well as increased sales of the new Pulsar (Sylphy in Japan) in Australia.

 3. Japan Exports

 Nissan’s exports in February decreased 47.9% year-on-year to 33,853 units.

 Exports to North America were down 58.5% year-on-year to 18,142 units.